 The occupation of these narrow shops between buildings is part of a special zoning plan from the city of New York, which seems to have reinforced and/or extended already existing usages of in-between spaces along this avenue.
 In another regulation, Columbus Avenue between 72nd Street and 87th Street is part of the the Upper West Side Special Enhanced Commercial District which limits the width of ground floor frontage, and has prevented the influx of larger chain stores along this avenue.

-The Vintage Pool at the West Side YMCA
+4. Vintage Pool at YMCA

 The West Side YMCA was once a dormitory for students attending the McBurney School, a preparatory institution that inspired the plot of J.D.
 Salinger’s masterpiece The Catcher in the Rye.
 The unique facade features grotesques and other figures.